Cloud routers

 - route traffic between private subnets.
 All private subnets connected to the same router can communicate with each other and use the router's IP address as the default route;

-- configure Internet access for devices in the private subnet (outgoing traffic) and from the Internet (incoming traffic), more details in the instructions Configure Internet access and from the Internet.
-The cloud router performs 1:1 NAT function via an external IP address that is allocated when the router is connected to the Internet: it organizes Internet access from the private subnet and processes incoming traffic packets for public IP addresses.
+- configure internet access for devices in a private subnet (outgoing traffic) and from the internet (incoming traffic), for more details, see the [Configure Internet Access] Configure access to the internet and from the internet guide.
+The cloud router performs 1:1 NAT via an external IP address, which is allocated when the router is connected to the internet: it organizes internet access from the private subnet and handles incoming traffic packets for public IP addresses.

 A cloud router can only be used within one project and one pool.

-Cloud routers have a limit on the amount of traffic - bandwidth.
-You can see it in the Bandwidth table.
+Cloud routers have traffic volume limits, i.e., bandwidth.
+You can view it in the Bandwidth table.

-You can work with cloud routers in the control panel, using the OpenStack CLI or Terraform.
+You can work with cloud routers in the Control panel, using OpenStack CLI or Terraform.

 Create a cloud router